Paiynthalir/94692_DSP_AT3_Group25/README.md

     Network URL: http://192.168.1.110:8502

     3. Now the CSV data exploration APP is available are the web application in the browser to use.
+    4. In addition to the above steps, the app can also be accessed through https://dataexplorer-paiynthalir.streamlit.app/ since this app is also deployed using streamlit cloud.

 ## How the app works
     This interactive web application, developed using Streamlit and Python, facilitates exploratory data analysis (EDA) on CSV files provided by users.